 Students are required to take a total of six credits from the list below.
 Students will spend six days of preparatory class on the saint Francis campus prior to the trip.
 Course material will be delivered on-site as important religious/cultural sites are toured and students work on research/service projects to improve much-needed water resources in the Bolivian Altiplano.

 Courses (6 credits or more required):

-Students will be housed at SFU campus during the preparatory period.
-While the group is in Bolivia, the whole group will stay together in hotels and hostals in La Paz and Potosí, Bolivia.
+Students will be housed at the Saint Francis campus during the preparatory period.
+While the group is in Bolivia, it will stay together in hotels and hostels in La Paz and Potosí, Bolivia.

 We’ll first journey to the cradle of Andean civilization, Lake Titicaca, where we’ll explore pre-Incan and Incan ruins and sail, swim, and hike around this famous sacred lake.
 We’ll then tour the St. Francis Cathedral, museums and amazing natural wonders of La Paz.
 The class will then relocate to Southern Bolivia, where we’ll swim in thermal pools, visit red lakes inhabited by flamingos, tour a silver mint, see geysers, and work on service and research projects to improve the water quality for impoverished Bolivians.
 We’ll also explore the largest silver deposit in the world, Cerro Rico de Potosi, with the option for the more adventurous of us to climb the extinct volcano’s 16,000 ft peak!

 This program is offered every other year.
 The next program is scheduled for May 2017.

 Program Fee: $1,480 (approximately) plus tuition cost

 Program fee includes: